buildbot/buildbot/master/docs/developer/master-worker.rst

 Defined Commands
 ~~~~~~~~~~~~~~~~

-The following commands are defined on the slaves.
+The following commands are defined on the workers.

 .. _shell-command-args:

 shell
 .....

-Runs a shell command on the slave.
+Runs a shell command on the worker.
 This command takes the following arguments:

 ``command``